olepbr/it1901/mememedb/README.md

 ## Code Organization

-The code is organized by component, and has the following structure:
+The code is organized by component, and has the following directory structure:

 * **`src/mememedb/`** - contains the main code
 * **`src/mememedb/<component>`** - each subcomponent (e.g json) has its own folder